ansonuser/DFU-GELAN/README.md

         - How many stages/How many models does a data scientist recommend as a whole solution?
     - Validation
         - How to make sure that an AI model build is useful for real life use case?
 - __Note__:
     - Elaboration to the items above are very much valued.
     - Other aspects which are not written above are welcome to be included.
-        - Fact-based justifications including the reference to papers/technical write ups is recommended.
+    - Fact-based justifications including the reference to papers/technical write ups is welcomed.
     - Please note that this is an open ended question and the ability to provide valuable insights into how to build a robust and complete Diabetic Foot Wound solution is of significant importance

 ## How to Submit Take Home Assignment